gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ##### Enable or disable rules:variables **(CORE ONLY)**

-rules:variables is under development and not ready for production use.
-It is deployed behind a feature flag that is **disabled by default**.
+rules:variables is under development but ready for production use.
+It is deployed behind a feature flag that is **enabled by default**.
-[GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md) can enable it.
+[GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md) can opt to disable it.

 To enable it: